 - Use low gears to keep traction, especially on hills.

 - Be extra careful on bridges and overpasses, which will freeze first.

 - Avoid stopping if you can.
 If you can slow down enough to keep rolling until a traffic light changes, do it.
 The amount of inertia needed to start moving from a dead stop often causes trouble on slick roads.

-- Don’t stop going up a hill.
+- Don’t stop while you’re going up a hill.
 When approaching a hill, get some inertia going on a flat roadway before you start climbing.
 If there is a vehicle in front of you, give them time and space to get a good distance in front of you before you attempt the hill.

 Get the grip back:

 - Turn the wheel further in the direction you are trying to go to counteract understeer.

-- For manual vehicles, simultaneously remove foot from brake or accelerator pedal, fully depress clutch, straighten steering and the vehicle should regain traction
+- For manual vehicles, simultaneously remove your foot from the brake or accelerator pedal, fully depress the clutch, and straighten steering to help your vehicle regain traction.